WebAssembly/tool-conventions/EHScheme.md

 function for each eligible call frame.
 You can see libcxxabi's personality function implementation [here](https://github.com/llvm-mirror/libcxxabi/blob/caa78daf9285dada17e3e6b8aebcf7d128427f83/src/cxa_personality.cpp#L936).
-As discussed above Wasm does not do unwinding by itself, the compiler inserts a call to a personality function, more precisely, a _wrapper_ to the personality function after Wasm `catch` instruction, passing the thrown exception object returned from the `catch` instruction.
-The wrapper function lives in libunwind, and its signature will be
+As discussed above WebAssembly does not do unwinding by itself, the compiler inserts a call to a personality function, more precisely, a _wrapper_ to the personality function after WebAssembly `catch` instruction, passing the thrown exception object returned from the `catch` instruction.
+The wrapper function lives in the unwind library, and its signature will be
 ```
 _Unwind_Reason_Code _Unwind_CallPersonality(void *exception_ptr);
 ```